Follow the Truth: Intellectual Honesty and Spotting Deception

 Intellectual Honesty and Coherence

 Many would reply by stating the obvious: The person is a blind hypocrite.
 This is of course true, but how is the person a hypocrite?
-They are a hypocrite for not being intellectually honest to both themselves and others by failing to register the newly acquired gun and adhere to the very laws they proclaim.
+They are a hypocrite for not being intellectually honest to both themselves and others by failing to register the newly acquired gun and adhere to the very laws they claim to support.
 Furthermore, failing to see the intellectual inconsistency created by their comments and actions leads me to my next point: self-deception.

-Where self deception plays a role is in the distortion of the perception of one's own personal actions in relation to their beliefs.
+Where self deception plays a role in this process is in the distortion of the perception of one's own personal actions in relation to their beliefs.
 Often times this takes place when we excuse ourselves from adhering to our own rules like the example given above with the unregistered gun owner.
-Other times it is because we do not take the time to examine our actions or refuse to because we do not want to deal with the mental conflict that comes with our inconsistency.
-The true requirement for intellectual honesty to occur is that there be a desire to actually be intellectually honest with your own thinking. while it can be easy to identify a lack of consistency in others, it is especially hard to do with ourselves.
+Other times it is because we do not take the time to examine our actions, or refuse to because we do not want to deal with the mental conflict that comes with our inconsistency.
+The true requirement for intellectual honesty to occur is that there be a desire to actually be intellectually honest with your own thinking. while it can be easy to identify a lack of consistency in others, it is especially hard to do so with ourselves.
 The periodic self examination of one’s own ideals is highly recommended when trying to remain intellectually honest and should always be done before accusing someone else of being inconsistent.